Category Archives: Illinois

 Exact Boundaries Important

-In newly laid out subdivisions in Lemont where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Pleasant Plains where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been exactly surveyed, or an item that is being split, will require a study to find the brand-new edges as well as lot lines in Illinois, which must be completely marked so they will never end up being shed.
+Land that has actually never been precisely surveyed, or a piece that is being divided, will need a survey to find the new edges as well as whole lot lines in Illinois, which should be permanently noted so they will never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.